Choosing Your First Math Class

 If you have taken an advanced placement exam (CEEB, GCE A-Level, or IB) but do not know your final results, or you wish to take the CASE exam for math during Orientation, select a class in July based on your expected results or how confident you feel about the topics.

 Credit will be awarded for a math course taken at another institution only if the course is highly comparable in both content and rigor to MATH 1910, 1920, 2930, or 2940.
 The student must provide a syllabus that includes an outline of the topics covered in the course, as well as the final exam or sample exams.
 If the course was taken online, the student must also provide proof that the final exam was proctored on the university’s campus by the department running the program rather than by a proctor agreed upon by the student and the program.
+More information about what qualifies for transfer credit will be sent to you prior to July.

 Courses equivalent to MATH 1110 (Calculus I) are not evaluated for transfer credit in Engineering.
 Differential Equations courses may be transferrable if a substantial part of the course involves partial differential equations.
 Credit for MATH 2930 will not be awarded for courses that cover only ordinary differential equations.